seekstar/soft-watchdog/README.md

 One or more Feeders create `~/.soft-watchdog-food` periodically using `ssh` on the host watched by the watchdog.
 The watchdog checks and removes `~/.soft-watchdog-food` periodically.
 If the watchdog finds that `~/.soft-watchdog-food` is missing several times continuously, it will reboot the OS.

+By default, the feeder feeds every 60 seconds, and the watchdog eats the food every 60 seconds.

 ## Usage

 On the host that is going to be watched: